 One of the best ways to stay on top of your finances is by tracking your spending.
 This involves recording each purchase you make, from the big ones to the small daily expenses like coffee and snacks.

 The point of tracking is not to judge or shame yourself for your spending habits, but rather to give you a clear picture of where your hard-earned cash is going.
-You can then see areas where you might be spending too much money (e.g. restaurants) and you can make adjustments accordingly.
+You can then see the areas where you might be spending too much money (e.g. restaurants) and you can make adjustments accordingly.

-If you’re a visual person and like seeing your numbers in real-time, apps like Mint (free) or YNAB (paid) can be very helpful.
+If you’re a visual person and like seeing your numbers in real time, apps like Mint (free) or YNAB (paid) can be very helpful.
 These apps allow you to link your bank and credit card accounts, so you can easily see how much you’re spending and where you’re spending your money.

 If you prefer something more abstract and less structured, then maybe a simple spreadsheet would be a better fit.
 Another option is to use paper budget sheets or a notebook, which can be a great way to stay organized and have a physical record of your spending.